SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 ```

 The files are separated into several categories:
+- _G4BNB_ The new BNB simulation based on the MiniBooNE one but running with a more recent Geant4.
 - _BooNEToGSimple_ (which are the newest and recommended kind of BNB flux file), the older gsimple type (which were are the older flux files and were generated using NuMI style decay algorithms) and the raw files used in the generation of the former two categories.
 - _BooNE_ The original flux files in BooNE ntuple format.

-The flux files are further separated into "configurations" which
+The _BooNEToGSimple_ flux files are further separated into "configurations" which
 describe a particular setup.
 The configuration encapsulates all of the
 necessary parameters used in propagating the neutrinos from their
 parent's decay point to the flux window they pass through.
 The amount